yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-sumofsquaresprogramming.md

 optimize(F,[],sdpsettings('dualize',1))
 ````

-Adding parametrizations does not change the code significantly.
+Adding parameters does not change the code significantly.
 Here is the code to find a lower bound on the polynomial

 ````matlab
 sdpvar t